Athexhacker/F-SOCIETY/README.md

 2. 370+ NEW TOOLS ADDED
 3. COLOR CHANGE ALL INTO GREEEN.

-## New Update REleased On SATURDAY OCTOBER 2025.
+## New Update On 24 OCTOBER SATURDAY 2025.
 1. 2 NEW TOOLKITS ADDED WHICH HAVE 800+ TOOLS.
 2. SOME ERROR FIXED.
 3. LOGO CHANGED.
 4. PORT FORWADING PROBLEM SOLVED
 5. 89 TOOLS UPADTED.

-## NEW UPDATE ON FRIDAY OCTOBER 2025.
+## NEW UPDATE ON 23 OCTOBER FRIDAY 2025.
 1. NEW TOOLS ADDED.
 2. OLD TOOLS FIXED.
 3. NEW LOGO AND ANIMATION.